BraviNoname/Bravi/Bravifanfic/th12/README.md

 Stage 1 :

-As they go through the door near the Hakurei Shrine, but in its road filled with blinding light, they meet Nonamé, who told them they were planning to vanquish Xemnas for good, but this was too late for the heroines to interfere, as Noname was already going to beat him.
-The protagonists wanted to help in case they fail, but Nonamé greeted them with some light danmaku, and fled.
+As they go through the door near the Hakurei Shrine, but in its road filled with blinding light, they meet Noname, who told them they were planning to vanquish Xemnas for good, but this was too late for the heroines to interfere, as Nonamé was already going to beat him.
+The protagonists wanted to help in case they fail, but the boy greeted them with his danmaku, and fled.

 Stage 2 :

-They were following Nonamé through the skies, which are getting darker, and they meet Kogasa, who tried to surprise them by being in an unexpected place.
+They were following Noname through the skies, which are getting darker, and they meet Kogasa, who tried to surprise them by being in an unexpected place.
 After getting defeated, she told them she went to this place, guessing it's dark enough to scare people.

 Stage 3 :